getyashraj/capston_ecommerce/user-story.md

 - Clicking on the product card doesn't redirect to the product details
 - Shows either hard errors or blank page if data not found; Add custom error pages.
 - Can not remove items from the Wishlist.
+- Clicking on "Add to Cart" need to give a toast message. ( Completed. )